How Much Does it Cost to Put in a Stair Chair Lift?

 To get started, consider your staircase.
 Will you need the stair lift chair to go in a simple, straight-line or does it need to change direction or bend around a corner?
 If you know what type of stair lift you need (e.g. straight, curved, outdoor), use the buttons below to see a cost breakdown for that particular category.
 Or if you are not sure, please continue reading.

-Some of the cost variations are due to the variety of models and manufacturers that we offer.
-Just as with buying a car, different lifts have different base prices as well as unique available options.
-A stair lift in the $2,000 range will be a more basic model, purchased with the goal of transporting a user up and down a staircase.
+Some of the cost variations of a chair lift are due to the variety of models and manufacturers that we offer.
+Just as with buying a car, different chair lifts for stairs have different base prices as well as unique available options.
+A stair lift in the $3,250 range will be a more basic model, purchased with the goal of transporting a user up and down a staircase.
 This type of unit may have limited options for add-ons.
-A stair lift that starts in the $3,500 range will be a higher-end model and may have standard features such as a slimmer profile and higher weight capacity.
+A stair lift that starts in the $4,500 range will be a higher-end model and may have standard features such as a slimmer profile and higher weight capacity.
 It would also have additional customization options, such as power-folding rail and seat material and color options to better match your home’s décor.

 Sometimes you only need a stair lift for a short period of time, whether you’re recovering from a surgery or need to accommodate mom while she visits for the holidays.
 That’s why we offer a selection of our straight stair lifts for rental, often with terms as short as three months.
-Prices vary depending on rental inventory and customer requirements, but often range between about $250 – $500 per month.
+Stair lift rental cost will vary depending on rental inventory and customer requirements, but often range between about $175 – $450 per month.
 This economical option ensures that nobody needs to struggle through a short-term need.

 Curious about rental options?
-Click below to learn more or contact us today.
-LEARN MORE
+Click here to learn more about our rental options

 Pre-Owned Stair Lifts

 How Much Does a Used Stair Lift Cost?